k00ka/captains-mistress/README.md

 ###From the very(!) high level here is what we need:

-The Game and 2 Players.
+* The Game and 2 Players.
+* The Game entity manages
+** the game board
-The Game entity manages the game board, enforces the rules (including flow of play) and game state (including winning conditions).
+** enforcing the rules (including flow of play), and
+** game state (including winning conditions).
-The Player entity answers the question: what is your next move?
+* The Player entity answers the question
+** what is your next move?
-The Player entity will want to ask questions about the game state in order to make decisions.
+* The Player entity will want to ask questions about the game state in order to make decisions.
-How do Players ask questions?
+** How do Players ask questions?
 Through an API!

 ###Divide and conquer